Back to Blog

 The ANOM app was a honeypot created specifically to catch criminals.
 Cases where the FBI asks for backdoors from private companies to already existing software are much more dangerous for privacy.

 True, it's difficult for criminals to detect honeypots of such type, but the privacy of law-abiding users is violated.
 Such an approach also compromises encryption altogether, as the government has a precedent to demand backdoors.
+Our internet connection encryption guide explains it further.

 Balancing Privacy and Fight Against Criminals